 Leadership and Membership:

 The EC consists of signatory members to the Agreement.
 Leadership of the EC is rotated among the signatory members on a mutually-agreed basis determined at each annual meeting.
 In the event that a new EC chair must be selected at a time outside of the annual meeting, PSC members will act as a proxy for their EC member.
 The decision will be made at the next PSC meeting on behalf of the EC and will be memorialized in writing and signed by signatory representatives on the PSC on behalf of the EC members.
 The EC chair is responsible for planning EC activities and drafting the agenda for the annual meeting.
-Current EC membership can be found at: http://www.chesapeakebay.net/groups/group/chesapeake_executive_council, and is as follows:
+Current EC membership is as follows:

 The Governors of Delaware, Maryland, New York, Pennsylvania, Virginia and West Virginia